Hiragana, Katakana & Kanji

 - Hiragana are essentially used for grammar, especially for particles and they allow to read Kanji, therefore to write all Japanese words.
 It is the first phonetic alphabet taught to Japanese children and foreign learners;

-- Katakana allow to write words from foreign language.
+- Katakana are mainly used to write words from foreign language.

-Kanji come from China and make up the Japanese vocabulary.
-There are about several thousands of them among which a little more than 2,000 are official signs (called "joyo kanji"), used in 90% during daily conversations.
+Kanji are characters originating from China and make up the Japanese vocabulary.
+There are about several thousands of them among which a little more than 2,000 are official signs (called "joyo kanji") of which 90% have a daily usage.

 Below, several practical articles help to read and write Japanese language as well as the latest questions from the Kanpai community about this topic.